ycpcs/fys100-fall2015/assign/assign00.md

 Click on the **NEW** button (on the left hand side of the page), and choose **Folder**.

-Enter FYS-*Your full name* as the name of the folder (substituting your name as appropriate.)
+Enter "FYS-*Your full name*" as the name of the folder (substituting your name as appropriate.)
 You should see a new folder appear.

 Double-click on the folder.
 Click on the sharing icon at the top of the page, which looks like this: